sarthak290/test/README.md

  - Business people with growth ambition.
  - Small scale businesses limited to small cities and towns.
- - Businesses affected by COVID-19.
+ - Businesses effected by COVID-19.
  - New comers who are starting their business from home due to being financially effected by COVID-19.
  - People who can't reach the shops to buy products.

-Our aim to spread awareness about locally popular brands and products so that they can attract customers out of their localities and cities.
-In this way our App ShopEasy promotes our Prime Minister's Atma Nirbhar Bharat campaign by providing small businesses and self-employed workers from any part of the countrya platform for their business growth.
-This will encourage Atma-Nirbhar(Self-independent) nature among people of India, which will lead us to better future.
+Our aim is to spread awareness about locally popular brands and products so that they can attract customers out of their localities and cities.
+In this way our App ShopEasy promotes our Prime Minister's Atma Nirbhar Bharat campaign by providing small businesses and self-employed workers from any part of the country a platform for their business growth.
+This will encourage Atma-Nirbhar(Self-independent) nature among people of India, which will lead us to better a future.